l0wigh/LynxVim/README.md

 ## What is installed in this ?

-    - Fleet and Nightfox for colorscheme
+    - Fleet and Catppuccin for colorschemes
     - Telescope as file-tree, live grep, and buffers manager
     - Treesitter, lspconfig and Mason
     - ddc.vim for autocompletion
     - nvim-autopairs
+    - lsp_signature

 ## Many key(re)binds ?

 My default nvim binds that I REALLY need and some whichkey like bindings coming from LionVim

+It also comes with some custom commands and functions to avoid using some plugins

 ## Installation